 Futuristic advances in genetics are coming faster than we could have ever predicted, and scientific organizations are scrambling to unpack their potential ethical consequences.

-Less than 10 years after graduation, 2007 Wharton and Engineering alum Karthik Sridharan has a multi-million dollar business.
+Less than 10 years after graduation, 2007 Wharton and Engineering alumnus Karthik Sridharan has a multi-million dollar business.